Shreesh-Kulkarni/RISC-V-Core/README.md

 The System verilog file for the same is also uploaded for reference.
 The TLV file is converted to the SV file using Sandpiper SaaS compiler in Makerchip IDE.

+The remaining files are just for my reference.
+Kindly ignore them.

 # _Important Notes_ :-
 * The CPU core is compatible with Verilator and almost all open-source simulators once converted to System-Verilog which can be done easily via the              Sandpiper SaaS compiler tool.
 - The core's features include 5-stage pipelining, support for all RV32I instruction set along with resolving the Pipeline Hazards using Register